 Ultimately, in addition to large curated archives of open data, and data sets that are offered to us by other organizations that own them, we also hope to provide every human and every organization and nation with some space on the Arch Library, with which to do with what they wish.
 And for those who want more space, and can provide the funding to get it, more space will be available.
 These goals will begin to become possible soon, and within a few decades will be entirely achievable.

-Individual Arch storage devices will always be finite.
-But sending endless numbers of such objects, cheaply and continuously, into space will be possible very soon, and this means we effectively have infinite aggregate data capacity on the horizon.
+Static Arch storage devices have finite capacity per object.
+But sending endless numbers of such objects, cheaply and continuously, into space will be possible very soon, and this means we effectively have infinite aggregate data capacity over time.

-And delivering these objects may not even require expensive spacecraft eventually.
-We may be able to simply shoot them into locations around the solar system from orbit, using various devices that can accelerate them cheaply from Low Earth Orbit or other locations around the solar system (such as railguns, centrifuges, laser propulsion, or electromagnetic propulsion, to name a few options).
+Sending Arch Libraries to locations in space currently requires physical delivery by spacecraft.
+But in the future there may be other options.
+For example, we may be able to simply shoot them into locations around the solar system from orbit, using various devices that can accelerate them cheaply from Low Earth Orbit or other locations around the solar system (such as railguns, centrifuges, laser propulsion, or electromagnetic propulsion, to name a few options).